detail on la Sagrada familia

 It’s quite crazy to think of the number of people who have spent time working on La Sagrada Família.
 From the architect himself, to the carpenters, stonemasons, blacksmiths, bricklayers, and whoever else might have added something- or will continue making their mark on it in the future.

-Not only was Gaudí a brilliant architect because of his fantastical creations, but because he really understood that collaboration was key to the success of his projects, and La Sagrada Família is clear evidence of that.
+Not only was Gaudí a brilliant architect because of his fantastical creations, but because he really understood that collaboration was key to the success of his projects.
+The resplendent Sagrada Família is clear evidence of that.

-He respected and trusted his craftsmen implicitly, and knew that without their skills and knowledge, his plans would never come to fruition-
+He respected and trusted his craftsmen completely, and knew that without their skills and knowledge, his plans would never come to fruition-

 “We have to remember that no one is useless, everyone plays a role (although not everyone has the same abilities); it is a question of finding what each person’s role is.

-In fact, La Sagrada Família is something of a large scale community project, and Gaudí totes paid homage to this.
+In fact, La Sagrada Família is something of a large scale community project, and Gaudí even found a way to pay homage to the contributors within the building itself.
 The sculptures on the Nativity Facade are all modelled on real people.
 Labourers, their wives and children, soldiers, bishops, street vendors, a local boy from the pub who happened to have six toes (he is depicted in Roman uniform, killing babies) – all of them were immortalised in stone as characters from the life of JC.

-In that respect, I really appreciate the way Gaudí looked at the world and the people in it.
+Gaudí may have had some quirks, but the way he looked at the world and the people in it was beautiful.

 The future of La Sagrada Família